/ The ClaimCompass Blog

 That's the general rule.
 But in certain cases, these amounts may differ slighty.
 Read more on how much compensation you can claim for your delayed flight.

-First of all, keep your calm, don't get aggressive with the airline or airport staff: they have nothing to do with the delay and may only have limited amount of information.
+First of all, keep your calm, don't get aggressive with the airline or airport staff: they have nothing to do with the delay and may only have a limited amount of information.
+It may be that the airline cannot be granted a departure slot by air traffic control.

-The airline must offer you a meal and refreshment if your flight is late by at least 2 hours at departure.
+The airline must offer you a meal (or meal voucher) and refreshment if your flight is late by at least 2 hours at departure.

 It'd be wiser to stay at the airport, despite the inconvenience.
 However, if the flight is delayed by over 6 hours, you're allowed to require a hotel room and transportation to get there.
 The same applies if the flight is delayed overnight.